 While the first vacuum cleaners from more than 100 years ago were notoriously bulky and expensive, the vacuums of today have grown up in a lot of ways.
 They're still the most effective way to clean carpet, hard flooring, upholstery, furniture, and many other areas of your home.
 Using powerful suction and helpful attachments, they quickly remove dirt and dust as they glide effortlessly across your floors.

 Today's vacuums span a variety of types and designs, from residential- to commercial-grade models with your choice of handheld, canister, stick, or upright profiles.
 Contemporary models are also less noisy and include an array of special features and accessories designed to provide ease of use, bolster cleaning power, and simplify routine maintenance.
-Some vacuums can even help improve the quality of your indoor air.
+Some vacuums can even help improve the quality of your indoor air thanks to HEPA filters.
 With so many choices and options, choosing the right vacuum cleaner depends primarily on your cleaning tasks at hand, your preferred features, and your favored design.

 For easy accessibility to the topics in this buying guide, use the links below: